harness/developer-hub/release-notes/continuous-delivery.md

 #### Early access features

 - Added support for Post Prod Rollback for Native Helm deployment types.
 For these Services, a Rollback to the previous version can be triggered from the Services Dashboard.
 For more information, go to [Rollback Deployments](/docs/continuous-delivery/manage-deployments/rollback-deployments).
-This feature is behind the Feature Flag `POST_PROD_ROLLBACK`.
-Contact [Harness Support](mailto:support@harness.io) to enable the feature.
-(CDS-78243)

 - The Services Dashboard includes new support for Helm Chart deployments.
 (CDS-73310)